rrra/www/content/about/rss.md

 Preview our RSS feeds from this page or anywhere you see a
 <span style="color:orangered;" class="genericons-neue genericons-neue-feed"></span> icon.

-Subscribe to an RSS feed by copying the URL from your browser's address bar into your newsreader.
+Subscribe to an RSS feed by copying the [URL] (AKA *web address*) from your browser's address bar into your newsreader.

 #### Recommended Feeds